 At Bishop Legal, we represent seriously injured aquatic injury and drowning victims.
-When there is negligence, we pursue all avenues of recovery to help our client recover financially from their injuries and damages.
-In the tragic event of a death, we represent the deceased family’s estate in wrongful death actions.
+When there is negligence, we pursue all avenues of recovery to help our clients recover financially from their injuries and damages.
+In the tragic event of a fatality, we represent the deceased’s family’s estate in wrongful death actions.

-People can be injured numerous ways on the water but injuries may include spinal cord injuries such as in diving accidents, traumatic brain injuries, paralysis, disfiguration, broken bones, and other serious injuries resulting from near-drowning or aquatic accidents.
+People can be injured numerous ways on the water, these injuries may include: spinal cord injuries such as in diving accidents, traumatic brain injuries, paralysis, disfigurement, broken bones, and other serious injuries resulting from near-drowning or aquatic accidents.

 When Is Their Negligence on the Water?

 To prove negligence, you need to show there were violations of the law or clear disregard for safety.
 Examples of negligence on the water may include: